diskoverdata/diskover-docs/source_files/software_activation_2_3.md

 ### Licensing Overview

-The [**Diskover Community Edition**](https://diskoverdata.com/solutions/) doesn't require a license key and can be used for an unlimited time.
+The [**Diskover Community Edition**](https://github.com/diskoverdata/diskover-community/releases) doesn't require a license key and can be used for an unlimited time.

-The [**Diskover Editions/paid subscriptions**](https://diskoverdata.com/solutions/) require a license.
+The [**Diskover Editions/paid annual subscriptions**](https://diskoverdata.com/solutions/) require a license.
 Unless otherwise agreed:
 - A trial license is usually valid for 30 days and is issued for 1 Elasticsearch node.
 - A paid subscription license is valid for 1 year.
 Clients will be contacted about 90 days before their license expiration with a renewal proposal.